Vidvox/isf-docs/quickstart/index.md

 - ISF files can be created, viewed and shared online at the [isf.video](http://interactiveshaderformat.com) website.
 Compositions from this site can be downloaded and used in your host software of choice.
 - ISF shaders can be made as full page standalone webpages, with or without controls.
 An example implementation can be found in the [ISF Generator Example on Glitch](https://glitch.com/edit/#!/isf-example?path=README.md).

+Additional discussion and examples can be found in the [ISF Primer chapter on using ISF Compositions](http://vidvox.github.io/isf/primer/3).

 ## Creating ISF Compositions

 You can create ISF compositions using a variety of different tools:
-- There is a free [ISF online editor](http://interactiveshaderformat.com).
+- There is a free [ISF Editor online](http://interactiveshaderformat.com).
 - There is a free [ISF Editor for Mac](http://www.vidvox.net/rays_oddsnends/ISF%20Editor_2.9.3.zip).
 - You can use any standard text editor.
 If you are using an app like TextEdit, make sure to use the "Make Plain Text" option from the "Format" menu.
+- Additional discussion about development tools can be found in the [ISF Primer chapter on creating ISF Compositions](http://vidvox.github.io/isf/primer/3).

 To create your first ISF composition, open the tool of your choice, create a new file and save it with the title "myshader.fs".